 I've been blessed with the opportunity of working with hundreds of sales and recruiting teams from IT staffing companies across the country.
 One of the most common questions I get is "Dan, how does our sales team stack up against the competition?"
 As you can imagine, there are many ways in which I can answer this question and even more ways in which to compare and contrast one sales team to another.
 So a few years ago I started answering this question with the following question, "how accurate was your most recent sales forecast?"
 I usually get a deer in the headlights kind of response.

 A sales forecast tells you just about everything you need to know about a sales organization.
 Your sales forecast is a reading of your vital signs, telling the sales leader and CEO how healthy or unhealthy the sales organization is.
 However, when asked to pull together their sales forecast most sales managers rely exclusively on past experience and gut instinct.
-Many more lack a defined sales process and therefore can't explain how they arrived at the numbers in their sales forecast or explain why they think their sales forecast accuracy will improve from the prior month.
+Many more lack a buyer aligned sales process and therefore can't explain how they arrived at the numbers in their sales forecast or explain why they think their sales forecast accuracy will improve from the prior month.